evaCastro/ndn-signed-data/src/consumer-signed-data1/README.md

 =============================

-- This example is a consumer: it sends Interest `/example/test`.
+- This example is a consumer.
+It sends interests requesting `/example/test`.

              +--------------------------------------------------------+
              |Name: /example/test                                     |